VizRCA/Worldbuilding/README.md

 	+ Check for mistakes: resize to something sensible, merge layers, convert to grayscale
 	+ Save as RAW file, non-interleaved channels, unless you want cool glitches!
 	+ Import file, setting Heightmap resolution in Unity to that of the file + 1
++ [Mapbox Unity SDK](https://www.mapbox.com/unity/) provides a way to download maps for import to unity

 ## Probuilder